 23 November 2017 – Chesham to Amersham (8.5 miles)

-Having assembled in Chesham, members of the Longer Walks Group left town via The Chiltern Link path, and headed north-west along ‘Herbert’s Hole’.
+Having assembled in Chesham, we left town via The Chiltern Link path, and headed north-west along ‘Herbert’s Hole’.
 After overnight rain the ‘Hole’ was rather muddy but somehow, we all managed to stay more or less upright.
 In fact after an hour’s walking we were able to turn off the ‘Link’, and follow a minor road south towards an area of woodland.
 The path through the trees (still in their autumn colours), led us to the very busy A413, which we crossed safely before continuing south into the delightful village of Little Missenden.
 This is where we stopped for lunch at the ‘Crown Inn’, a delightful country pub with a good reputation.
 Pleasingly it didn’t let us down, not only was the food good, but the service was also first rate.
 We shall return!

 Unfortunately we couldn’t stay in the ‘Crown’ all day, so it was back on with our boots for the afternoon walk.
 This section followed the Misbourne valley, which ran south east into a landscaped park complete with water features belonging to the Shardeloes estate.
 By now we were close to Amersham Old Town and were soon walking along the High Street with its fine collection of listed buildings (150 apparently!).
 In the centre of the old town, our final stretch of walking was revealed, a steep climb of 50 metres through Parsonage Wood to reach our train home.
 A walk with a gentle sting in its tail!